hapax/hapax.github.io/assets/psychology-time.md

 bound to the present moment in special ways, and they show, incorrigibly, that there is something special about *now*.

-I think there are some serious explanatory problems here, real quandaries about the psychology of time that folk wisdom highlights, and that philosophers have not done a good job of explaining (to my knowledge).
+I think there are some serious explanatory problems here, some real quandaries about the psychology of time that the folk wisdom highlights.
 I will argue that the resolution lies in carefully considering what a person is, what time is, and what causation is.
 In many ways, this is analogous to solving Zeno's *arrow paradox*, where we must explain what properties of the time slice of a moving arrow explain its motion.
+The solution will perhaps be surprising, but its ingredients are not.

 ## What is time?